Camp FAQs

 Yes, but you will be responsible for getting your child or family to and from camp.
 If your child becomes unwell at camp you must be able to travel to collect them from camp.

-Yes, but we do prioritise children and families who are first-time applicants to our camps, so you may initially be placed on our waitlist to see where we have availability when applications have closed.
+Yes, but we do prioritise first-time applicants, so you may initially be placed on our waitlist to see where we have availability once applications have closed.

-No problem, on the login page put in your email address and click underneath for help with your password, and follow the instructions.
+No problem!
+On the login page put in your email address and click underneath for help with your password, and follow the instructions.

 If this does not work for you, please contact out office on 02392 477110 or email campers@otw.org.uk